-ISC class 12 students can find the detailed Chemistry Syllabus on this page.
-The ISC Class 12 Chemistry Syllabus will help students understand the topics and concepts that are to be covered under the subject for the academic session 2022-23.
+ISC Class 12 students can find the detailed Chemistry Syllabus on this page.
+The ISC Class 12 Chemistry Syllabus will help them understand the topics and concepts that are to be covered under the subject for the academic session 2023-24.
 Thus, by knowing the topics, they can plan their studies in an organised way.
 Doing so will also help them in scoring high marks in the board exam.
-We have also provided the ISC Syllabus for Class 12 Chemistry for the 2023 year in pdf format.
+We have also provided the ISC Syllabus for Class 12 Chemistry for the year 2023-24 in PDF format.
 Download it for free from the link below.
-Students must refer to the ISC Class 12 syllabus every time whenever they sit for study.
+Students must refer to the ISC Class 12 syllabus before their study session.

 Before diving into the syllabus, students must go through the paper pattern.
 So here, we have provided the ISC Class 12 Chemistry exam pattern, along with the mark distribution.

-Mark Distribution of ISC Class 12 Chemistry Syllabus
+Mark Distribution of the ISC Class 12 Chemistry Syllabus

-ISC Class 12 Chemistry exam is divided into two-part:
+The ISC Class 12 Chemistry exam is divided into two papers.

 - Theory Paper: It consists of 70 marks and 3 hours of time duration.

 - Chemistry Practicals: It consists of practical (15 marks), project work (10 marks) and practical file (5 marks).

-- Internal choice will be available in two questions of 2 marks each, two questions of 3 marks each and all the three questions of 5 marks each.
+- The internal choice will be available in two questions of 2 marks each, two questions of 3 marks each and all three questions of 5 marks each.